Healthy Game Day Snacks

 By Nutritional Weight & Wellness Staff

-The Super Bowl is right around the corner, will you be watching?
-Regardless if you are hosting a shindig or attending one, you'll want to have stock the table with healthy snacks to set yourself up for a healthy and fun game.
-Of course, typical fare isn't exactly healthy or wholesome.
-To help out we compiled five tasty, healthy, recipes to try for a more nutritious game-day spread.
-These are do-ahead recipes.
-I like to prepare as much as possible in advance—chop up veggies, make dips, etc. You don't want to miss the commercials because you are in the kitchen!
+The Super Bowl is right around the corner.
+Will you be watching?
+Regardless of whether you are hosting a shindig or attending one, you'll want to stock the table with healthy snacks to set yourself up for a healthy and fun game.
+Of course, typical fare isn't exactly healthy or part of the Weight & Wellness way.
+To help you out with a plan, we compiled five tasty, healthy recipes to try for a more nutritious game-day spread.
+These are do-ahead recipes that keep well in the fridge until you’re ready to lay out the spread.
+We like to prepare as much as possible in advance—chop up veggies, make dips, etc. You don't want to miss the commercials because you are in the kitchen!

 Shrimp is a healthy protein containing 19-21 grams of protein per 3-ounce serving.
-This zippy cocktail sauce is the perfect pairing, it doesn't contain any sugar or high fructose corn syrup, unlike most bottled brands available in the supermarket.
+This zippy cocktail sauce is the perfect pairing too!
+It doesn't contain any sugar or high fructose corn syrup, unlike most bottled brands available in the supermarket.

 - 1 c. canned fire-roasted diced tomatoes (no-salt-added)